Alpha Phi Omega (Philippines): History

 The Alpha Phi Omega in the United States was established by Frank Reed Horton on December 16, 1925, at Lafayette College.
 In 1950, professional scouter Sol George Levy, an APO member from the University of Washington in Seattle, went to the Philippines to generate interest in the scouting movement in the country.
 Levy invited scouts in Manila to a conference, where he proposed that a scouting-based service fraternity be established in the country and distributed APO publications to the audience.

-A group of scouts led by Ibrado I. Ureta from the Far Eastern University were particularly interested, and on March 2, 1950, he and 20 others established the first organization of APO outside of the United States, now known as the Alpha Chapter.
+A group of scouts led by Librado I. Ureta from the Far Eastern University were particularly interested, and on March 2, 1950, he and 20 others established the first organization of APO outside of the United States, now known as the Alpha Chapter.
 The organization was later registered with the Securities and Exchange Commission under the name Alpha Phi Omega (Philippines) Incorporated, then later renewed in 1981 as Alpha Phi Omega International Philippines Incorporated.